ondrabus/kontent-ai-migrations/README.md

 Alternatively, you can use `npm run migrate` and `npm run migrate:all` but make sure you adjust the name of the target environment in the `package.json` first!

 You will get real time output in the console window.

+# Typescript
+Migrations scripts should be written in TypeScript.
+Therefore, *.js files in Migrations folder are ignored in .gitignore.
+If you need to use *.js files, make sure to exclude them in .gitignore.